DenizenScript/Denizen-For-Bukkit-Docs/source/docs/getting-started/introduction.rst

 Scripts are entirely capable of doing anything within the bounds of Minecraft and can replace a variety of plugins.
 In fact, it extends beyond the limits of the Spigot API and therefore can do more than the standard Spigot plugin.
-It’s lenient to both beginners and developers.
+It's lenient to both beginners and developers.
 Consider it the Swiss army knife of Minecraft servers.